MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Invoke-Command.md

 loopback session, omit the **ComputerName** parameter or set its value to dot (`.`), localhost, or the name of the local computer.

-By default, loopback sessions are created by using a network token, which might not provide sufficient permission to authenticate to remote computers.
+By default, loopback sessions are created using a network token, which might not provide sufficient permission to authenticate to remote computers.

 The **EnableNetworkAccess** parameter is effective only in loopback sessions.
 If you use **EnableNetworkAccess** when you create a session on a remote computer, the command succeeds, but the parameter is ignored.

-You can allow remote access in a loopback session by using the **CredSSP** value of the **Authentication** parameter, which delegates the session credentials to other computers.
+You can allow remote access in a loopback session using the **CredSSP** value of the **Authentication** parameter, which delegates the session credentials to other computers.

-To protect the computer from malicious access, disconnected loopback sessions that have interactive tokens, which are those created by using **EnableNetworkAccess**, can be reconnected only from the computer on which the session was created.
+To protect the computer from malicious access, disconnected loopback sessions that have interactive tokens, which are those created using **EnableNetworkAccess**, can be reconnected only from the computer on which the session was created.
 Disconnected sessions that use CredSSP authentication can be reconnected from other computers.
 For more information, see `Disconnect-PSSession`.